kinbiko/jsonassert/README.md

 }
 ```

-The above will fail your test, but:
+The above will pass your test, but:

 ```go
 func TestWhatever(t *testing.T) {